-- In a small bowl beat together eggs, flour, cornstarch and 4 tbsp sugar until smooth.
+- In a small bowl beat together eggs, flour, cornstarch and 4 tablespoon sugar until smooth.

 - In a saucepan bring milk to a simmer (almost boiling).
 Remove from heat and whisk milk into egg mixture.
 Returning the mixture to the saucepan, cook for 5 minutes under constant stirring until mixture thickens and comes to a boil.

 - Remove from heat and stir in vanilla extract.
 Set aside to cool.
-Once cooled, whip 4 tbsp of heavy cream and fold in.
+Once cooled, whip 4 tablespoon of heavy cream and fold in.
 Refrigerate mixture until it thickens, preferably overnight.